 Social media marketing isn’t something that you can phone in on (or, potentially even worse, hire an eighteen year old “intern” to take over for you).
 It needs to be strategic, and you must consider what types of content will help you capture the attention of your followers and keep them interested.

 Images are a big part of that, so you can’t afford to neglect them.
-If you struggle to create them regularly, make time at the beginning of the month to create as many of the month’s images as possible, and then upload them into social media scheduling software like Agorapulse.
+If you struggle to create them regularly, make time at the beginning of the month to create as many of the month’s images as possible, and then queue them into social media scheduling software like Buffer.
 This will cut back on the time involved and improve your results along the way.

 In the meantime, need some help generating enough great images to keep your audiences interested?
 Start your free trial with Snappa!